 7.1.2.
-Debentures & other marketable securities
+Debentures and other marketable securities

-On 5 May 2022 the fixed-interest securities issue programme - Euro Medium Term Note Programme (EMTN) was renewed for a maximum amount of up to 3,000 million euros (2,000 million euros in 2021).
-In relation to this programme, the Group prepared a base leaflet that was approved by the Central Bank of Ireland.
-The securities issued under this programme may: accrue fixed or variable interest, be issued in euros or in another currency and at par, below par and premium and have different maturity dates for the principal and the interest.
+In order to diversify its sources of funding, in 2014 the Company entered into a Euro Medium Term Note (EMTN) programme, which is updated annually for successive 12-month periods.
+The programme is guaranteed by Acciona S.A. and is listed on the Irish stock exchange (Euronext Dublin).
+The latest renewal is dated 28 April 2023 and has a maximum amount of 3,000 millions of euros.
+In compliance with the applicable European regulations, the initial prospectus and its renewals and supplements are approved by the Central Bank of Ireland.
+The programme is rated BBB by the credit rating agency DBRS.
+The securities issued under this programme may: accrue fixed or variable interest, be issued in euros or in another currency and at par, below par or with a premium, and have different maturity dates for the principal and the interest.